Fernão Lara Mesquita: Political views

 In his 2011 Oslo speech, Mesquita lamented that Latin America was “maybe in the lowest point in a decade on freedom of speech.”
 Presenting a vision of gradual improvement over time, despite ups and downs along the way, he said: “I'm not sure still if my son will be able to live in a full democracy, but he will not pay the price my grandfather paid....it's a long and winding road, but it will get to an end.”
 He also expressed concern about the Brazilian economy, observing that the free market in his country had been negatively affected by the impact of “Chinese state capitalism,” pressure from which had contributed to the formation of monopolistic conglomerates.
 Mesquita added that he did not share the enthusiasm of many participants in the Oslo Freedom Forum for the potential of new technologies as tools for freedom, warning that they can also serve as tools of repression.

 In a June 2014 article, Mesquita accused Brazilian president Dilma Rousseff of engineering a “coup against democracy” and charged the media with taking an “ostrich attitude” toward her actions.
 Her “coup,” he stated, took the form of Decree No. 8243, which, by establishing a so-called “National System of Social Participation,” essentially proclaimed that Brazilian civil society would henceforth consist not of all Brazilians but of “an undefined group of 'social movements'” that would apparently enjoy special power not granted to them by either the constitution or the electorate.

 In October 2014, Mesquita was photographed holding a sign written "Fuck Venezuela" in a pro-Aécio Neves rally.
-Venezuela, along with Cuba, was a frequent target of reactionary slogan targeted at the brazilian left both on right-wing public demonstrations and social media.
+Venezuela, along with Cuba, was a frequent target of reactionary slogans targeted at the Brazilian left both on right-wing public demonstrations and social media.

 He openly supported Jair Bolsonaro presidency, downplaying his threats to Brazilian institutions while criticizing the press coverage of his government, calling for his re-election in 2022 Brazilian general election and downplaying the ex-president responsibility on 2023 Brazilian Congress attack, suggesting it was a planned event to consolidate the Luiz Inácio Lula da Silva presidency.